AliceO2Group/DataDistribution/script/README.md

 ### Emulated readout data run

-To use `readout.exe` as the CRU emulator:
+To use `o2-readout-exe` as the CRU emulator:
-  - Make sure the Readout module is loaded in the environment (or the `readout.exe` executable exists in the PATH).
+  - Make sure the Readout module is loaded in the environment (or the `o2-readout-exe` executable exists in the PATH).
   - pass `--readout` parameter

 ### Replaying recorded (Sub)TimeFrame data and DPL gateway configuration